buildkite/docs/pages/apis/rest_api/pipelines.md

 </tbody>
 </table>

+### On slug creation conventions

+Pipeline slugs are generated based on the pipeline name you provide during the pipeline creation.
+The maximum allowed character length for a pipeline slug is `100`.
+The supported character format for slug generation is:
+`/\A[a-zA-Z0-9]+[a-zA-Z0-9\-]*\z/`.

+All the whitespace characters that appear in the pipeline name consecutively will be converted to a single `-` character (so `"Hello[space]there"` and `"Hello[space, space, space, etc.]there"` will be equally converted to a `hello-there` slug), and uppercase will be converted to lowercase.

+An attempt at creating a new pipeline with a name that matches an existing pipeline name will throw an error.

 ## Create a visual step pipeline

 YAML pipelines are the recommended way to [manage your pipelines](https://buildkite.com/docs/tutorials/pipeline-upgrade) but if you're still using visual steps you can add them by setting the `steps` key in your json request body to an array of steps: